If you are inquiring about a payment for a property in foreclosure, please call 503-988-3334 to discuss payment options.

 The tax year (fiscal year) for all property starts July 1 and ends June 30 of the following year.
 The assessment date for the tax year starting July 1 is January 1 of the same calendar year.

-Personal and real property taxes are a lien from July 1.
+Tax is a lien on property.
+Personal and real property taxes are a lien on July 1.

 What type of Property do you own?
 This can be identified by looking at the first letter of the Account Number on your tax statement, i.e. P123456.

 The remedy for real property delinquency is Property Tax Foreclosure.
 A property will become subject to foreclosure whenever 3 years have elapsed from the earliest delinquency.

 Ex: 2016 tax year – Taxes become delinquent on May 16, 2017.
 In May of 2020, any Real Property owing 2016 (or earlier) taxes became subject to the 2020 foreclosure process.